mwhiatt/CS180Project5/README.md

 -Student.java
 -Teacher.java
 1. Run Server.java
-2. Run Client.java
+2. Run Client.java (Set SERVERADDRESS (Line 37) to desired server address)
 3. Follow directions on the User Interface
 Pointers: No login has been created so please create a login before proceeding

 Parts submitted by:
--Vocareum: Aryan Mathur
+-Vocareum:
--Report on Brightspace: Aniket Mohanty
+-Report on Brightspace:
+-Video Presentation:
 Class Descriptions: